Life and works

 Born in the community of Hirvensalmi, Finland, Ensio Tuppurainen (1924-2014) spent his professional life in the army.

-As a war veteran, when retired he had his accommodation in Vekaranjärvi, a large military base near the community of Valkealan, in the south of Finland.
+When retired, as a war veteran he had his accommodation in Vekaranjärvi, a large military base near the community of Valkealan, in the south of Finland.

 Tuppurainen was a self-taught artist who made paintings of landscapes, people and other scenes and was active in making sculptures (such as elks, horses and other animals) he displayed around the cabin where he had his studio and gallery.